 - The card’s rotating rewards give you more category variety and higher cash back rates than many cards with fixed, year-round categories.

-- Discover’s exclusive Cashback Match™ matches the cash back earned at the end of your first year, making it potentially the most lucrative welcome offer available with a no-annual-fee card.
+- Discover’s unlimited Cashback Match™ matches the cash back earned at the end of your first year, making it potentially the most lucrative welcome offer available with a no-annual-fee card.

 - Carries some of the lowest rates and fees available with a rewards card, including no annual fee, no foreign transaction fees, no penalty APR and no fee on your first late payment (then up to $41).